-The approved budget for fiscal year 2016 was \$21,427,491.
-As revenues are projected to be \$18,749,122 it will require the District to draw from reserves to balance the budget.
-Management is committed to monitoring expenses during the year to minimize the amount of funds that must be taken from the surplus.
+The approved budget for fiscal year 2017 is \$20,104,528 a 6.2% decrease from fiscal year 2016.
+Revenues are projected to be \$19,773,955 or 5.5% more than the prior fiscal year's budgeted revenues.
+This budget calls for reserves of \$330,573 to be set aside to balance the budget.
+Management is committed to monitoring expenses during the year to minimize the use of surplus funds.

 As stated earlier, rate increases have been approved to bring revenues more in line with required expenditures.
-It is anticipated that additional rates increases may be necessary to balance the budget.
+It is anticipated that additional rates increases may be necessary to balance the budget and to allow for the replacement of aging equipment and repairs to infrastructure.
 The District is also working to locate additional revenue sources such as state and federal grants to help in the budget process.
+The District applied for and received two grants related to drought contingency.
+Both grants cover the next two fiscal years and the total grants are for \$400,000 and \$600,000.